 It’s unlikely that Facebook’s revenue is solely a function of time spent on site (in other words $26.26 ARPU for the US is not a result of US users being on the platform three times longer per day than European users, although it’s likely there is a difference), so let’s take 30 minutes as a good ballpark figure for average use per day.

 The calculation: How much Facebook makes per user per minute on the platform

 - 30 minutes per day is around 2,750 minutes per quarter.

 - $26.26 / 2,750 = Approximately 1¢/minute spent on Facebook for a US user.

 If you’re in Europe, the number is 0.3¢ a minute.
 (The figure is probably higher in some countries – likely closer to the US number).

-If you’re in Asia Pacific, the number is 0.2¢ a minute.
+If you’re in Asia Pacific, Facebook makes 0.2¢ a minute from you.

 And in the rest of the world it’s 0.07¢ a minute.

 Each of those minutes adds up to $12.7bn in revenue for the company, in just the last three months of 2017.